lghuy05/lghuy05/README.md

-**I specialize in backend development(Golang, Java, C++), specifically distributed system.
+**I specialize in backend development(Golang, Rust), specifically distributed system.
 System programming is my hobby and I use NixOS btw**

 **swe intern at @VNG**